 Mild Traumatic Brain Injury / Concussion

 A car accident or fall is a leading cause of mild traumatic brain injuries (TBI) in Illinois and across the United States.
 Brain injuries or brain damage from a car accident can be classified as mild, moderate, and severe.
 A Concussion brain injury occurs when the head is struck or strikes something, acceleration/deceleration without direct external trauma to the head, and unexpected significant impact like a car accident, causes the brain to collide with the interior skull or brain.
 A diagnostic test will often not show your mild traumatic brain injury CT and MRI because it is microscopic, chemical, or due to many other reasons.

 Consequences of your mild traumatic brain injury are notable by at least one of the following symptoms:

 - Loss of consciousness (less than 30 mins)

 - Altered mental state – e.g., dazed or disoriented

 - Cognitive or Neurological deficits

 - Personality changes

-Have you sustained a brain injury from a car accident?
+Have you sustained a brain injury as a result of someone else’s negligence?
 Contact Car Accident Lawyer Josephine Cullotta in Glenview IL for a Free Consultation

-If you sustained loss of hearing or difficulty seeing or other brain injury symptoms, you should seek immediate medical attention and then contact a lawyer.
+If you sustained injury due to someone else’s negligence, you should seek immediate medical attention and then contact a lawyer.
 The call takes just a few minutes.
 It is free.